 Posting an employment listing at a professional association’s career or employment link is an excellent way to target potential SMEs.
 A well-written listing narrows the overall candidate pool, reducing the time needed to screen qualified candidates.
 While some organizations charge for posting an employment listing, the benefits of narrowing the candidate pool may outweigh the cost of the listing.

-To find professional organizations, try searching the extensive list of professional associations available through the Directory of Associations.
-The search feature allows for searching by name, type, category, or location.
-Alternatively, search association listings alphabetically at Wikipedia.
+To find professional organizations, try searching the extensive list of professional associations available through the Directory of Associations or at Career One Stop.
+Their search features allow for searching by name, type, category, or location.

 - Niche job boards

-While there are advantages to posting an employment listing on massive job search engines such as Indeed.com or Careerbuilder.com, niche job boards may be a better option.
-Niche job boards, while less well known than sites like Monster.com, are valuable for reaching potential candidates with specialized knowledge or career interests.
-Many niche job boards offer free employment listings.
+Unlike massive job search sites like Indeed, niche job boards are valuable for reaching potential candidates with specialized knowledge or career interests.
+Many niche job boards offer free employment listings as well.

-Posting an opening on your organization’s LinkedIn news feed costs nothing, but only reaches LinkedIn members who are already following your organization.
+Posting an opening on your organization’s LinkedIn news feed costs nothing, but mainly reaches LinkedIn members who are already following your organization.
+If you have a large personal network on LinkedIn, you can easily share your SME requirements there as well.

 - Blogs and industry publications

-Search blogs and industry publications to locate potential SME candidates.
+Another option is to search blogs and industry publications to locate potential SME candidates.
 A Google search of relevant keywords will often turn up a list of top blogs by industry.
-As another option, search for industry blogs using a resource such as Blog Rank.
 Once you have identified potential bloggers, reach out to them directly and let them know you are searching for an SME.

 - Educational institutions